Montreal Cognitive Assessment: Format

 Because MoCA is English-specific, linguistic and cultural translations are made in order to adapt the test in other countries.
 Multiple cultural and linguistic variables may affect the norms of the MoCA across different countries and languages, e.g. Swedish.
 Several cut-off scores have been suggested across different languages to compensate for the education level of the population, and several modifications were also necessary to accommodate certain linguistic and cultural differences across different languages or countries; however, not all versions have been validated.

 Efficacy

 MoCA test study

 A MoCA test validation study by Nasreddine in 2005 showed that the MoCA was a promising tool for detecting MCI and early Alzheimer's disease compared with the well-known Mini-Mental State Examination (MMSE).

 According to the validation study, the sensitivity and specificity of the MoCA for detecting MCI were 90% and 87% respectively, compared with 18% and 100% respectively for the MMSE.
 Subsequent studies in other settings were less promising, though generally superior to the MMSE.

 Other studies have tested the MoCA on patients with Alzheimer's disease.

+People with hearing loss, which commonly occurs alongside dementia, score worse in the MoCA test, which could lead to a false diagnosis of dementia.
+Researchers have developed an adapted version of the MoCA test, which is accurate and reliable and avoids the need for people to listen and respond to questions.